pimotte/nomic/README.md

 **338** *Statue of limitations*

 No player can be put on Trial for an offense committed more than 7 days (148 hours, 0 minutes and 0 seconds) ago.
 Similary Trials can not be reopened for appeals more than 7 days after the Verdict has been rendered by the jury.

+**350** *Safety in opening*

+No player can be put on Trial for the act of opening of a Pull Request or Issue.